• Home

-Gripping, forcing, pushing - these are great ways to ensure that I’ll lose.
+Forcing, pushing, contracting - these are great ways to ensure that I’ll lose.

 I’ll crush a delicate relationship if I try to make another bend to my will.
-I’ll suffocate a sprouting idea that just started to take root in the soil of my creativity if I rush it and force it into the light before it’s ready.
+I’ll suffocate a sprouting idea that just started to take root in the soil of my creativity if I force it into the light before it’s ready.
 I’ll hurt myself by clenching or pushing my body, or inanimate objects, in ways they are simply not made to go.

 Sometimes called 'mindful writing', writing meditation is the phrase I use to describe taking a meditative stance into my writing session.